Cognitive Liberty: Interdisciplinary Perspectives

 • Peter Ubel (Duke University) — Business Ethics and Psychological Manipulation

-• Matthew Johnson (Chief of Responsible AI, U.S. Department of Defense) — Cognitive Responsibility, Agency, and Identity
+• Matthew Johnson (Microsoft Frontier) — Cognitive Responsibility, Agency, and Identity

 12:15–1:00 PM